hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 variable `t`.
 We'll choose two different system sizes here: the one given is tiny just having 4000 atoms (`x = y = z = 10`, `t = 1000`).
-If we take this input and modify it such that `x = y = z = 140` the other one would be huge containing about 10M atoms.
+If we take this input and modify it such that `x = y = z = 140` the other one would be huge containing about 10 million atoms.
 We have chosen this purposefully and let us do a *serial* run (i.e. on a single core), in our case this is with 1 MPI rank and without any OpenMP threads.
 Now let us have a look at an example of the timing breakdown table.